SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide-v1.md

 ## How

-Migrating from individual payment methods to Digital Payments v3 does require a full new integration, but as we already mentioned, you only have to do it once!
+Migrating from individual payment methods to Digital Payments v3 does require a full new integration.
+The good news is that even if you are working with a new (paymentOrder) resource, the integration is very similar to what you are used to with payment method integrations.

+We still have support for both Seamless View and Redirect, and the payment flow is similar to payment methods – with authorizations, captures, cancellations and reversals.

-Head over to [Get Started][get-started], and we'll walk the steps with you.
+Check in with the [setup team][e-mail] to find out what needs to be changed in the merchant setup at our end, then head over to [Get Started][get-started], and we'll walk the steps with you.

+[e-mail]: mailto:support.psp@swedbankpay.se
 [get-started]: /checkout-v3/get-started/